I have a love/hate relationship with freelancing.

-On the other hand, freelancing requires you to trade your time for dollars.
+On the other hand, freelancing requires you to trade your time for money.

 If you're like me, freelancing isn't the desired end game.

-If it is your end game, great!
+If it's your end game, great!
 More power to you, don't let me define your goals.

 Internet entrepreneurs like me though want to make money 24/7 and we don't want to be shackled by the traditional hours-for-dollars constraints.